-Our culture avoids identifying and analyzing the policies and arrangements that help sustain inequity.
-We seek to support, both intellectually and spiritually, those who are addressing what the Aspen Institute Roundtable on Community Change calls, “… the subtler, racialized patterns in policies and practices… that generate differences in well being.”
+Our culture avoids identifying and analyzing the policies and arrangements that perpetuate inequity.
+World Trust seeks to support, both intellectually and spiritually, those who are addressing what the Aspen Institute Roundtable on Community Change calls, “… the subtler, racialized patterns in policies and practices… that generate differences in well being.”